Hooliganism: Violence in sports

 Grêmio fans setting Internacional's Estádio Beira-Rio on fire during a Grenal derby, 2006.

 The words hooliganism and hooligan began to be associated with violence in sports, in particular from the 1970s in the UK with football hooliganism.
 The phenomenon, however, long preceded the modern term; for example, one of the earliest known instances of crowd violence at a sporting event took place in ancient Constantinople.
 Two chariot racing factions, the Blues and the Greens, were involved in the Nika riots which lasted around a week in 532 CE; nearly half the city was burned or destroyed, in addition to tens of thousands of deaths.

 Sports crowd violence continues to be a worldwide concerning phenomenon exacting at times a large number of injuries, damage to property and casualties.
 Individual, contextual, social and environmental factors interact and influence one another through a dynamic process occurring at different levels.
 Macro-sociological accounts suggest that structural strains, experiences of deprivation or a low socio-economic background can at times be instrumental to the acceptance and reproduction of norms that tolerate great levels of violence and territoriality, which is a common feature of football hooliganism.
 Furthermore, social cleavages within societies facilitate the development of strong in-groups bonds and intense feelings of antagonism towards outsiders which in turn can facilitate group identification and affect the likelihood of fan violence.

 In British sports

 Beginning in at least the 1960s, the United Kingdom gained a reputation worldwide for football hooliganism; the phenomenon was often dubbed the British or English Disease.
 However, since the 1980s and well into the 1990s the UK government has led a widescale crackdown on football related violence.
 While football hooliganism has been a growing concern in some continental European countries in recent years, British football fans now tend to have a better reputation abroad.
 Although reports of British football hooliganism still surface, the instances now tend to occur at pre-arranged locations rather than at the matches themselves.

-In American sports

-Football (soccer) and other sports hooliganism overall is rare in the United States in part because of stricter legal penalties for vandalism and physical violence, club markets having their own territory of fans, venues banning weapons, stricter security during games, and a stronger taboo on politics, class, race, and religion into the American sporting culture.
-Although isolated drunken fights at games do occur, they rarely escalate to major brawling comparable to Europe and Latin America.